szha215/cs701-heterogeneous-system-on-chip/Docs/Phase 2/PHASE2-Overview.md

 ### Adaptation of JOP Network Interface (JNI) to support communication with ASP

-JNI has gone through some modifications inorder to support the communication with the ASP and the ANI interfacing.
-Refer to `JNI Changes` documentation for further details.
-Also refer to `RNI_JNI_ANI_simulation` to find test bench results of network interfaces connected all together.
+JNI has gone through some modifications in order to support the communication with the ASP and the ANI interfacing.
+Refer to `jni_changes` documentation for further details.
+Also refer to `rni_jni_ani_simulation` to find test bench results of network interfaces connected all together.

 ### Integration of JOP and ASP using TDMA-MIN

 To enable the interfacing of the JOP to the ASP, the ASP interface is added into the NoC.
-A block is created that is a composition of ANI and ASP together as the `asp_ani_combined` component.
-In the NoC a loop generate is used to create the number of specified ASPs and corresponding ANIs together.
+A new block combining ANI and ASP is created as the `asp_ani_combined` component.
+In the NoC, a loop generate is used to create the number of specified ASPs and corresponding ANIs together.

 ### Integration of ReCOP and JOP using TDMA-MIN

-ReCOP sends datacall packets to JOP and by using a specific Java program, JOP is able to respond accordingly.
+We integrated our own ReCOP into the TDMA-MIN, its current ASM code sends datacall packets to JOP and by using a specific Java program, JOP is able to respond accordingly.
 Specifically JOP will then proceed to send different commands to ASP.
 Refer to `recop_asp_jop_integration` document for more details.
+Our ReCOP follows the given ISA very closely, eg. `DCALLBL` will block, operand is the lower part.

 ## Changes since Phase One

+The ReCOP has been modified from Von Neumann to Harvard architecture where by, the Program memory and Data memory are separate entities.
+Refer to `recop_datapath_harvard` for the new data path diagram.

+ASP is modified to support resetting vectors.

-## Limitations
+## Future Implementation

+In order to complete the ADD-HSoC, there needs to be the implementation of the SystemJ code.

+ReCOP changes for data call concatenation order can easily be done if required